Bosque del Apache National Wildlife Refuge: Birds

 The diversity of birds is also high in spring, particularly the last week of April and first week of May, and in fall.
-In summer the area is hot but many water birds can be found, including such New Mexico rarities as the least bittern and occasionally the little blue heron.
-Late November to late February is the best time for large numbers of birds, typically over 10,000 sandhill cranes and over 20,000 Ross's and snow geese.
+In summer the area is hot but many riparian birds can be found, including such New Mexico rarities as the least bittern and common gallinule.
+Late November to mid February is the best time for large numbers of birds, including thousands of sandhill cranes and over 10,000 Ross's and snow geese.
 An annual 'festival of the cranes' is held in early December as large numbers of cranes begin arriving in the refuge.
-Winter visitors generally plan to be in the refuge at sunrise or sunset, when the flocks of cranes and geese that roost in the refuge "commute" to or from local fields where they feed.
+Winter visitors often plan to be in the refuge at sunrise or sunset, when the flocks of cranes and geese that roost in the refuge "commute" to or from local fields where they feed.
 Although winter sunsets and especially sunrises are chilly, the daily low temperature is seldom far below freezing.
 Visitors typically stay in the nearby RV park or in Socorro or San Antonio.

+Rare birds which nest on the refuge include the southwestern subspecies of the willow flycatcher and the western distinct population segment of the yellow-billed cuckoo, both of which are federally listed under the Endangered Species Act.

 Biology

-In addition to hosting rare bird species, Bosque del Apache National Wildlife Refuge is also home to the southernmost known population of the New Mexico meadow jumping mouse along the Rio Grande river.
+In addition to hosting rare bird species, Bosque del Apache National Wildlife Refuge is also home to the last known population of the New Mexico meadow jumping mouse along the Rio Grande river.
 This mouse is a distinctive, genetically unique subspecies found in certain regions of New Mexico, Arizona, and southern Colorado.
-Due to its rarity, the New Mexico meadow jumping mouse has been listed as an endangered species under the U.S. Endangered Species Act.
+Due to its rarity, the New Mexico meadow jumping mouse has also been listed as an endangered species under the Endangered Species Act.

-An overabundance of the invasive tree species Tamarisk (also known as salt cedar) on the refuge has posed a threat to habitats utilized by native wildlife species.
-To combat this issue, Bosque NWR has utilized various control methods over time, such as mechanical removal, herbicide application, and prescribed burning.
-The Tamarisk removal efforts undertaken on the refuge have served as a case study for similar removal initiatives in other protected areas.
+An overabundance of the invasive shrubby trees tamarisk (also known as salt-cedar) and Russian olive on the refuge have posed a threat to habitats utilized by native wildlife species.
+To combat this issue, Bosque del Apache NWR has utilized various control methods over time, such as mechanical removal, herbicide application, and prescribed burning.
+The tamarisk removal efforts undertaken on the refuge have served as a case study for similar removal initiatives in other protected areas.

+Climate

+According to the Köppen Climate Classification system, Bosque del Apache National Wildlife Refuge has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Bosque del Apache National Wildlife Refuge was 113 F on June 25, 1902, while the coldest temperature recorded was -19 F on January 11, 1962.